Topeka Zoo: Jungle Cats

 The Jungle Cats exhibit features rare Sumatran tigers in thickly planted, side-by-side exhibits (one was previously home to a black-coated leopard).
 Both yards have water features.
 3 Sumatran tigers cubs were born in May 2014.
+The Sumatran Tigers will be moved to the new Tiger Trails and Den Academy exhibit sometime in 2026.

 Tropical Rainforest

 The Tropical Rainforest was the first indoor rainforest exhibit in the United States.
 Birds, such as scarlet macaws, Bali mynah, roseate spoonbills, and scarlet ibis, are free roaming, as well as Hoffmann's two-toed sloths, and Indian flying foxes.
-Individual exhibits house golden lion tamarins, three-banded armadillos, Cuvier's dwarf caimans, yellow-spotted river turtle, red-footed tortoises, and greater mouse-deer.
+Individual exhibits house golden lion tamarins, yellow-spotted river turtle, red-footed tortoises, and greater mouse-deer.

 Animals and Man

-The Animals and Man building features exhibits for small animals, such as black-and-white ruffed lemurs and Cape porcupines.
-This building also serves as the indoor house for the zoo's hippopotamus, African and Asian elephants, and reticulated giraffes.
-They all have large outdoor yards, and the giraffes share theirs with East African crowned cranes.
+The Animals and Man building features exhibits for small animals, formerly animals such as black-and-white ruffed lemurs and Cape porcupines.
+This building also house a male hippopotamus named Vision and a single elderly female African bush elephant named Tembo, who was born in 1970.
+The zoo previously had three other elephants, another African Elephant, Shannon, who died in 2017 and a pair of Asian elephants, Sunda and Cora, who died in 2018 and 2025 respectively.
+Both the elephant and the hippo also have large outdoor yards.
+The zoo says Elephants won't be brought back once Tembo passes and the current master plan calls for Rhinoceroses to take their place.
+The elephant Cora passed away in October 2025, just 4 months after fans of the Burt Reynolds film Smokey and the Bandit II visited her on the annual "Bandit Run" event because she starred as Charlotte the Elephant in the film.

 Camp Cowabunga

-Formerly Lion's Pride, this exhibit has three lions in a spacious exhibit, painted dogs in an adjoining yard, and patas monkeys in an exhibit spanning the entrance to Camp Cowabunga, mixed with Kirk's dik-dik, African spurred tortoises, and helmeted guineafowl.
+Formerly Lion's Pride, this exhibit has two lions in a spacious exhibit, a Cheetah in an adjoining yard, and patas monkeys in an exhibit spanning the entrance to Camp Cowabunga, mixed with Kirk's dik-dik, African spurred tortoises, and helmeted guineafowl.
 The main feature is a central plaza where guests can view various artefacts from Africa, sit in a canoe used in the Zambezi, and view the animals from safari tents.
-In the future, this area will feature a viewing area into a couple of exhibits for giraffes, ostriches, crowned cranes, and species of antelopes.
+This area has an adjoining viewing platform into the Giraffe yard of the Giraffe and Friends exhibit.
+The zoo's lioness, Asante, is the oldest lioness in the AZA population.

 Lianas Forest

 In the Lianas Forest (formerly Discovering Apes) building, Bornean orangutans live behind glass in an enclosure replicating the treetops in Borneo.
 They also have a spacious outdoor yard, meant to emulate Camp Leakey.
 The Treetop Conservation Center is now part of the building.
-A tunnel leads visitors through an outdoor enclosure which now houses Malayan sun bears that once housed western lowland gorillas.
+When Discovering Apes phase II (Western Lowland Gorillas) opened, it was the first 360° glass viewing tunnel for Gorillas in North America.